ECB prepares more aid for virus-stricken euro zone

 While such a move would be controversial, the bank has already warned that rating downgrades are coming and the private market simply cannot absorb the new supply of speculative debt, raising the risk of a crash.

-A stopgap solution would be to temporarily buy such “fallen angels”, giving companies time to regain investment-grade status before the ECB drops them from its purchase scheme.
+A stopgap solution would be to buy such “fallen angels” only temporarily.

-A big argument against more policy easing on Thursday is the slow progress in the European Union’s effort to finalise its 750 billion euro recovery fund proposal.
+A big argument against more policy easing on Thursday is the slow progress in the European Union’s effort to finalise its 750 billion euro recovery fund proposal, and the ECB could hold out to keep up pressure on EU political leaders.

-The ECB could hold out to keep pressure on EU political leaders and to see just what sort of debt the bloc will issue, as it is likely to become the biggest buyer of any new bond.